edge-cloud/www.edge-cloud.net/_posts/2013-05-31-rancidtrac-on-ubuntu-12-04-lts.md

 This guide will assume the simplest setup in which local usernames and passwords are defined on the end devices themselves.
 Keep in that mind that the file .cloginrc should not be world readable/writable and be owned by the user _rancid_, created earlier.

-Here&#8217;s some example information for a .cloginrc file:
+Here's some example information for a .cloginrc file:

 <pre>#Firewall
 add method firewall.edge-cloud.net ssh